eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.measure.expression.md

 ## Database Schema

-The cube defined in this example is based on a single table that stores all the data.
+The cube defined in this example is based on a two tables that stores all the data.
-The table, named `Fact`, contains two columns: `KEY` and `VALUE`.
+- The table, named `Fact`, contains two columns: `KEY` and `VALUE`.
-The table, named `MEASURE_TABLE`, contains 3 columns: `ID`, `VALUE` and 'FLAG'.
+- The table, named `MEASURE_TABLE`, contains 3 columns: `ID`, `VALUE` and 'FLAG'.

 ```xml